On Optimal Subarchitectures for Quantum Circuit Mapping: Resulting Tool

-This tool was used to compute optimal subarchitecture candidates and minimal subarchitecture coverings for three representative quantum computing architectures: the $16$-qubit \emph{ibmq\_guadalupe} architecture, another $16$-qubit architecture consisting of two connected $8$-qubit rings that form the basis of quantum computing architectures by Rigetti and a $23$-qubit part of the Sycamore chip developed by Google.
-More precisely, \autoref{tab:subarchitectures} lists the total number of connected subarchitectures and non-isomorphic subarchitectures for all three quantum computers as well as the optimal subarchitecture candidates and minimal subarchitecture coverings for two different number of qubits for each device.
-Computing these subarchitectures took between a few seconds for the ibmq\_guadalupe and Rigetti architecture to a couple of hours for the Sycamore architecture on a consumer laptop.
-While this is certainly a long runtime, it is important to note that subarchitectures candidates need only be computed \emph{once} for a given architecture.
-Once the subarchitecture candidates have been determined, computation of minimal subarchitecture coverings is very efficient and can be readily integrated into any quantum circuit mapper with negligible overhead.
+The resulting tool was used to compute optimal subarchitecture candidates and minimal subarchitecture coverings for three representative quantum computing architectures: the $16$-qubit \emph{ibmq\_guadalupe} architecture, another $16$-qubit architecture consisting of two connected $8$-qubit rings that serve as the foundation of Rigetti's quantum computing architectures, and a $23$-qubit part of Google's Sycamore chip.
+More precisely, \autoref{tab:subarchitectures} lists the total number of connected subarchitectures and non-isomorphic subarchitectures for the three architectures, as well as the optimal subarchitecture candidates and minimal subarchitecture coverings for two different numbers of qubits for each device.

 First, results confirm the findings illustrated before concerning the ibmq\_guadalupe architecture.
 Since it is based on a $12$-qubit ring, the optimal candidates from $8$ qubits onward are all at least of size $12$ because that is the point at which there are shorter connections between qubits on the ring.
 Therefore it is quite hard to reduce the number of qubits of the considered subarchitectures during mapping on the \emph{ibmq\_guadalupe}.
 However, because the search space in quantum circuit mapping is exponential in the number of allocated qubits, every qubit saved by using \autoref{alg:covering} significantly reduces the complexity of the mapping problem.